Compute

 Constraints

-• Ensure that Proxy Configured is configured correctly when you add the website to the WAF instance, or WAF cannot obtain the real IP address of your website visitors.
+• Ensure that Use Layer-7 Proxy is configured correctly when you add a website to the WAF instance, or WAF cannot obtain the real IP address of your website visitors.

-To ensure that WAF obtains real client IP addresses and takes protective actions configured in protection policies, if your website has layer-7 proxy server such as CDN and cloud acceleration products deployed in front of WAF, select Layer-7 proxy for Proxy Configured.
-In other cases, select No proxy for Proxy Configured.
+To ensure that WAF obtains real client IP addresses and takes protective actions configured in protection policies, select Yes for Use Layer-7 Proxy when your website has a layer-7 proxy server such as CDN and cloud acceleration products deployed in front of WAF.
+In other cases, select No for Use Layer-7 Proxy.

 • In normal cases, the first IP address in the X-Forwarded-For field is the real IP address of the client.
 If the length of an IPv6 address exceeds the length limit of the X-Forwarded-For field, the IP address cannot be read.
 In NAT64, the load balancer uses IPv4 listeners, which cannot read IPv6 addresses.